Alveolate

-The alveolates (meaning "pitted like a honeycomb") are a group of protists, considered a major clade and superphylum within Eukarya.
-They are currently grouped with the stramenopiles and Rhizaria among the protists with tubulocristate mitochondria, the group being referred to as SAR.
+The alveolates are a group of protists, considered a major unranked clade or superphylum within Eukaryota.
+They are currently grouped with the Stramenopiles and Rhizaria among the protists with tubulocristate mitochondria into the SAR supergroup.

 Characteristics

 The most notable shared characteristic is the presence of cortical (near the surface) alveoli (sacs).
 These are flattened vesicles (sacs) arranged as a layer just under the membrane and supporting it, typically contributing to a flexible pellicle (thin skin).
 In armored dinoflagellates they may contain stiff plates.
 Alveolates have mitochondria with tubular cristae (invaginations), and cells often have pore-like intrusions through the cell surface.
 The group contains free-living and parasitic organisms, predatory flagellates, and photosynthetic organisms.

 Almost all sequenced mitochondrial genomes of ciliates and apicomplexa are linear.
 The mitochondria almost all carry mtDNA of their own but with greatly reduced genome sizes.
-Exceptions are Cryptosporidium which are left with only a mitosome; ciliates; and Janouškovec et al 2013 demonstrated that Acavomonas diverged early and thus have retained some gene-encoding mtDNA.
-The mitochondrial genome of Babesia microti is circular.
-This species is also now known not to belong to either of the genera Babesia or Theileria and a new genus will have to be created for it.
+Exceptions are Cryptosporidium which are left with only a mitosome, the circular mitochondrial genomes of Acavomonas and Babesia microti, and Toxoplasma's highly fragmented mitochondrial genome, consisting of 21 sequence blocks which recombine to produce longer segments.

 History

-The relationship of apicomplexa, dinoflagellates and ciliates had been suggested during the 1980s, and this was confirmed in the early 1990s by comparisons of ribosomal RNA sequences, most notably by Gajadhar et al. Cavalier-Smith introduced the formal name Alveolata in 1991, although at the time he was unconvinced that the group was monophyletic, and considered the grouping to be a paraphyletic assemblage.
+The relationship of apicomplexa, dinoflagellates and ciliates had been suggested during the 1980s, and this was confirmed in the early 1990s by comparisons of ribosomal RNA sequences, most notably by Gajadhar et al. Cavalier-Smith introduced the formal name Alveolata in 1991, although at the time he considered the grouping to be a paraphyletic assemblage.
 Many biologists prefer the use of the colloquial name 'alveolate'.